 Hard ticks typically take one blood meal in each of the 3 developmental stages - larval, nymphal and adult.
-Both sexes are blood feeders but only the female becomes greatly distended during engorgement.
-Most species feed on a different host during each stage but there are some one-host and two-host species as described in the life cycle section above.
+Both sexes are blood feeders but only the female becomes greatly distended during engorgement (Figure 2.7.6c).
+Most species feed on a different host during each stage but there are some one-host and two-host species as described in the life cycle section above (Figure 2.7.4a and b).